Add your Name to our Open Letter to Legislators to Expose the ERA

 The abortion lobby consistently pushes a narrative that camouflages the many dangers of abortion.
 But pregnancy is not a disease cured by abortion, requiring that preborn life be ended.

-Rather than empowering women, the far-reaching ERA empowers courts, Congress, and regulatory agencies among others to decide that a pet political projects of theirs should have status and power of the law.
+Rather than empowering women, the far-reaching ERA empowers courts, Congress, and regulatory agencies among others to decide that a pet political project of theirs should have the status and power of the law.
 Ironically, the arguments used for ERA in the 1970s are moot today as laws requiring equal pay, forbidding discrimination by sex or barring entry into schools, the workplace, or public life have long since been enacted.

-We believe that missing all the deadlines and failing to follow the lawful constructs of the political process are reason enough close the chapter on the ERA.
+We believe that missing all the deadlines and failing to follow the lawful constructs of the political process are reason enough to close the chapter on the ERA.

 President, Students for Life of America

 Chairman, Eagle Forum

 President, Eagle Forum

 President, March For Life

 Executive Director, Concerned Women for America